Back to Shark Guides

 Problem Description

-Your Shark robot vacuum self-empty base runs but fails to empty the dustbin, makes loud suction noise without pulling debris from the robot, the bin remains full after docking, or the base displays an error indicator.
-Self-empty failures are almost always caused by a clog in the base suction path, a full disposal bag, or the robot not docking correctly on the charging contacts.
+Your Shark robot vacuum self-empty base runs but fails to empty the dustbin, makes a loud suction noise without pulling debris from the robot, the bin stays full after docking, or the base shows an error.
+Shark self-empty bases are bagless, so a self-empty failure is almost always a clog in the base suction path, a full base bin, a choked base filter, or the robot not seating squarely on the docking contacts.

 Symptoms

-• Robot docks and base makes suction noise but dustbin is still full
+• Robot docks and the base makes suction noise but the dustbin is still full

-• Base does not activate at all when robot docks
+• Base does not activate at all when the robot docks

-• Loud rattling or whistling from the base during empty cycle
+• Loud rattling or whistling from the base during the empty cycle

-• Base bag full indicator even after replacing the bag
+• Base full indicator stays on even after emptying the bin

-• Debris scattered around the base after empty cycle
+• Debris scattered around the base after the empty cycle

-• Error light or app notification about self-empty failure
+• Error light or app notification about a self-empty failure

 Recognize these?
 Here's what usually causes it.